tizzo/Drupal.org-Git-Daemons/README.md

 ### Installing Twisted

+All install instructions are Ubuntu / Debian focused.

 - Ensure that you have easy_install installed (on debian/ubuntu `apt-get install python-dev  python-setuptools`).
 - On Ubuntu, `apt-get install python-twisted`
 - Install zope